Hair Analyzers and Density

 by Progen Probe Admin 0 Comments

-If you are someone who cares deeply about the status of their hair, or you are someone who is curious to know what is inhabiting that scalp of yours, going to hair a salon with hair analyzers are the best option for you to get all the answers you deserve.
+If you are someone who cares deeply about the status of their hair, or you are curious to know what is inhabiting that scalp of yours, going to hair a salon with hair analyzers are the best option for you to get all the answers you deserve.

-At Aram Huvis, we think more education is better, and knowing the ins and outs of your hair can help detect scalp issues and other conditions sooner rather than later.
-These hair analyzers can give you the information you need and the information you never thought you needed to know
+At Progen Probe, we think more education is better, and knowing the ins and outs of your hair can help detect scalp issues and other conditions sooner rather than later.
+These hair analyzers can give you the information you need and the information you never thought you needed to know.

 First, let's start with a breakdown of your hair.
 The first category we are going to go over is the density of your hair.

 What is Density

 While many people confuse density with texture, density is entirely different.
 Density refers to the strands of individual hair and how close together they are on your scalp.
 Not only how close together they are in proximity but also how many individual strands are coming from your scalp.

 There are ways to figure out the density of your hair.
 This is helpful to find the right products and solutions for your hair, so you continually have high volume and keep it looking flawless.
 The average person has about 2,000 strands of hair per square inch of the scalp.
 No matter what your scalp size is, that is a lot of hair.

 Density is broken up into three categories: Low, medium, and high.
 If you can see your scalp while your hair is laying naturally upon your head, that means you have a low density.
 If you can see your scalp just a bit, but it's not very prominent, then you have medium density.
 Finally, if you have enough hair where you can’t see your scalp at all, you have high-density hair.
 Another way to determine the density within your hair is to count each strand within a square inch patch; not only is this time consuming (to say the least), it’s almost impossible.
 Skip these steps and use a hair analyzer that can determine at excessive speeds what your hair density is.